 The Board's responsibility is to ensure that NCSH remains faithful to its Charter, complies with all relevant legal requirements, and remains viable financially.
 The Board has final authority for all policy and operational decisions of NCSH.

 Patricia is a former corporate lawyer who also has experience working with disadvantaged families to help them get access to special education.
-She is the Board President of Partnership with Children, a not-for-profit organization that provides at-risk children with the social and emotional support they need to cope with the circumstances that impact their ability to learn in school.
+She is on the board of Partnership with Children, a not-for-profit organization that provides at-risk children with the social and emotional support they need to cope with the circumstances that impact their ability to learn in school.

 Adam is a former financial analyst in the alternative investment industry.
 He volunteers as a Big Brother to a teenager in the Bronx.